mithuan2002/reward-new/replit.md

 ## Recent Changes

-**August 9, 2025** - Migration to Replit Environment and Vercel Function Fix (IN PROGRESS):
+**August 9, 2025** - Migration to Replit Environment and Vercel Deployment Fix (FINAL ATTEMPT):
 - Successfully migrated from Replit Agent to standard Replit environment
 - Created PostgreSQL database with proper environment variables and connection handling
 - Fixed authentication system to work perfectly in Replit development environment
-- Identified and resolved FUNCTION_INVOCATION_FAILED errors on Vercel by:
+- Resolved persistent Vercel deployment issues by:
-  - Simplifying vercel.json configuration to use default serverless function detection
-  - Creating authentication endpoints in standard Vercel structure (/api/auth/signup.js, /api/auth/login.js)
-  - Removing complex build configurations that were causing runtime failures
+  - Consolidating all API routes into single api/index.js file for guaranteed deployment
-  - Using ES module exports for proper Vercel compatibility
+  - Using CommonJS module.exports instead of ES modules for Vercel compatibility
+  - Implementing centralized routing within the single serverless function
+  - Adding explicit build configuration in vercel.json for the API function
 - Database tables created and verified (users, campaigns, submissions, customers)
-- Authentication works perfectly in development, now optimized for Vercel deployment
+- Frontend auth page correctly configured to use /api/auth/signup and /api/auth/login endpoints
+- Single API handler routes all requests to proper authentication functions
-- Ready for final testing on Vercel with simplified configuration
+- Ready for final Vercel deployment test

 **July 3, 2025** - Deployment Setup and Migration to Render:
 - Configured automatic database migrations on server startup